purreB/purreB/README.md

   ---

 ### 🧑‍💻 About Me :
-Junior Fullstack developer with a keen interest in security, ethical hacking and CTFs.
+Fullstack developer with a keen interest in security, ethical hacking and CTFs.
-- I currently work as an consultant at: https://omegapoint.se/ where i am working in C++.
+- I currently work as an consultant at: https://omegapoint.se/ where i am working in C++ aswell as Java.

 - 🖥️⌨️	I also have a keen interest in security and enjoy doing CTFs and learn about ethical hacking.
 If you want to learn more about that i recommend clicking my blog link where i do walkthroughs.